Skip to main content

 OSHA 29 CFR 1910 governs general industry safety standards and is the primary federal regulation for restoration workers operating in hazardous environments.
 Part 1910.120 (HAZWOPER) specifically governs work involving hazardous substances — including Category 3 sewage, biohazard, and chemical contamination — and requires both initial 40-hour certification and annual 8-hour refreshers.

-Additional subparts applicable to restoration include 1910.134 (Respiratory Protection), 1910.138 (Personal Protective Equipment), and 1910.1001 (Asbestos).
+Additional subparts applicable to restoration include 1910.134 (Respiratory Protection) and 1910.138 (Personal Protective Equipment).
 Compliance is not optional — OSHA citations on restoration jobsites have increased significantly, particularly for Category 3 water and demolition scopes.

 DRR personnel maintain HAZWOPER 40-hour certification and follow a written safety program aligned to 1910 requirements on every applicable project.